FreddyMSchubert/42_Philosophers/README.md

 - time_to_die -> time a philosopher will stay alive after eating (in ms)
 - time_to_eat -> time it takes a philosopher to eat (in ms)
 - time_to_sleep -> time it takes a philosopher to sleep (in ms)
-- number_of_times_each_philosopher_must_eat -> optional parameter, many cases will run infinitely. to prevent that, each philo will count how often theyve eaten and will perish (don't think about it) once they've exceeded this number
+- number_of_times_each_philosopher_must_eat -> optional parameter, many cases will run infinitely. to prevent that, each philo will count how often theyve eaten and will perish (don't think about it) once they've exceeded this number. (otherwise exiting with ctrl+c always works)

+It's important to note that not every case can work - that's not a fault of the program.
+If every philosopher has to eat every millisecond but sleep for a minute, that won't work.

 e.g.